ovainola/ovainola.github.com/_posts/2016-10-10-Linear-elasticity-and-notation.markdown

 `Tensors are geometric objects that describe linear relations between geometric vectors, scalars, and other tensors.
 Elementary examples of such relations include the dot product, the cross product, and linear maps.
 Euclidean vectors, often used in physics and engineering applications, and scalars themselves are also tensors.
 A more sophisticated example is the Cauchy stress tensor T, which takes a direction v as input and produces the stress T(v) on the surface normal to this vector for output, thus expressing a relationship between these two vectors.
 `

 Sound intimidating, but tensor are marely a generalization of scalars and vectors.
 As said in the quotation, scalars are rank 0 tensors and vectors are rank 1 tensors.
 One of the nice properties of tensors is that they are independent of any chosen frame of reference.
-Stress can now be defined in tensor notation:
+Using the tensor notation, stress can now be defined as:

 \begin{equation}
 \sigma = \lambda \rm{tr}(\epsilon) \bf{I} + \mu \epsilon